Connected Mathematics: Implementation challenges

-Introduction of new curriculum content, instructional materials, and teaching methods is challenging in K-12 education.
-When the proposed changes represent contrasts to long-standing traditional practice, it is common to hear concerns from parents, teachers, and other professionals, and even from students who have been successful and comfortable in traditional classrooms.
+The introduction of new curriculum content, instructional materials, and teaching methods is challenging in K–12 education.
+When the proposed changes contrast with long-standing traditional practice, it is common to hear concerns from parents, teachers, and other professionals, as well as from students who have been successful and comfortable in traditional classrooms.
 In recognition of this innovation challenge, the National Science Foundation complemented its investment in new curriculum materials with substantial investments in professional development for teachers.
-By funding State and Urban Systemic Initiatives, Local Systemic Change projects, and Math-Science Partnership programs, as well as National Centers for Standards-based School Mathematics Curriculum Dissemination and Implementation, NSF provided powerful support for adoption and implementation of the various reform mathematics curricula developed during the Standards era.
+By funding state and urban systemic initiatives, local systemic change projects, and math-science partnership programs, as well as national centers for standards-based school mathematics curriculum dissemination and implementation, the NSF provided powerful support for the adoption and implementation of the various reform mathematics curricula developed during the standards era.

-In addition to those programs, for nearly twenty years CMP has sponsored summer Getting to Know CMP institutes, workshops for leaders of CMP implementation, and an annual User’s Conference for sharing of implementation experiences and insights, all on the campus of Michigan State University.
-The whole reform curriculum effort has greatly enhanced the field’s understanding of what works in that important and challenging process—the clearest message being that significant lasting change takes time, persistent effort, and coordination of work by teachers at all levels in a system.
+In addition to those programs, for nearly twenty years, CMP has sponsored summer Getting to Know CMP institutes, workshops for leaders of CMP implementation, and an annual User's Conference for the sharing of implementation experiences and insights, all on the campus of Michigan State University.
+The whole reform curriculum effort has greatly enhanced the field's understanding of what works in that important and challenging process—the clearest message being that significant lasting change takes time, persistent effort, and coordination of work by teachers at all levels in a system.